Architecture of Indonesia: Decline

 The numbers of rumah adat are decreasing across Indonesia.
 This trend dates from the colonial period, with the Dutch generally viewing traditional architecture as unhygienic, and being based on traditional religious practises seen as dubious by the Dutch.
 Colonial authorities embarked on demolition programmes, replacing traditional homes with houses built using Western construction techniques, such as bricks and corrugated iron roofs, fitting sanitary facilities and better ventilation.
 Traditional craftsmen were retrained in Western building techniques.
 Since independence, the Indonesian government has continued to promote the 'rumah sehat sederhana' ('simple healthy home') over the rumah adat.

-Exposure to the market economy made the construction of labour-intensive rumah adat, such as the Batak house, extremely expensive (previously villages would work together to construct new homes) to build and maintain.
+Exposure to the market economy made the construction of labour-intensive rumah adat, such as the Batak house and Joglo, extremely expensive (previously villages would work together to construct new homes) to build and maintain.
 Hardwoods are no longer a free resource to be gathered as needed from nearby forests, but are now generally too-expensive.
 The great majority of Indonesians now dwell in generic modern buildings rather than traditional rumah adat.